 Having been given its name by British explorer Captain William Mynors, who discovered the island on Christmas day.
 Chrismas island is known for its coral pancake flats inside its sea shell-lined beaches.

 Whether you are an experienced saltwater angler or not, and if wondering the Pacific Ocean flats with a fly rod in hand excites you, then you will be blown away by Christmas Island fly fishing.
+See also our post here on when is the best time for saltwater fishing.

 So what’s so special about Chrismas island?
 Well, it’s one of the best saltwater destinations in the world!